 Sync speed is how quickly the broadband connection is travelling from the local telephone exchange to your router.
 It runs through a network of underground cables and telephone poles and it’s always faster than throughput speed.
 If there’s a problem with your sync speed it will have a knock-on effect on your throughput speed.

 Broadband speed is digitally measured using Megabits or Megabits per second (Mbps).
 The more Megabits your broadband can transfer per second, the faster your connection is and the more you can do online.
-If you want to see how fast yours is, we have our own TalkTalk speed test you can use.
+If you want to see how fast yours is, head over to our speed test.
 The result will show your current throughput speed.
 We also have a guide for checking your sync speed.

 Now you're up to speed on *ahem* speed...let's take a look at what can put the brakes on your broadband.